pruthi-shivin/USER_MANAGEMENT/README.md

 # USER_MANAGEMENT
-A simple user management API built with FastAPI
+A user management API built with FastAPI

 -------------------------------